* We're doing this for fun. I'm not about fancy websites or high tech stuff, just a "back to the basics" fed, really.

 * The World Title is, of course, the highest Title in WCF.
 All World Title matches will be judged with a 2 RP limit.

-* There are several secondary titles in WCF.
-They are the Television Title, Hardcore Title, Alpha Title, People's Title, and Internet Title.
-There are also Tag Team Championships and Trios Championships.
+* There are several other titles in the WCF.
+They are the Omega Title, Television Title, Hardcore Title, Alpha Title, People's Title, and Internet Title.
+There are also Tag Team Championships.

 * The Hardcore Title is a Title for people who don't want to be bound by the RP limits; Hardcore Title matches will have NO RP limit or word count limit.
 The three hour rule does apply, however.